BBaysinger/bb-portfolio/deploy/DEPLOYMENT.md

 }
 ```

-The orchestrator reads this value directly to run certbot over SSH; Terraform does not need it in user_data anymore.
+The deployment runner reads this value directly to run certbot over SSH; Terraform does not need it in user_data anymore.

 ### 2. Ensure DNS A Records Resolve